Donkey Riding: One of Marie Antoinette’s Activities

 In my book, “Marie Antoinette’s Confidante,” one of the things I talk about is Marie Antoinette and donkey riding.
-It all began after Marie Antoinette arrived in France, became bored, and developed a strong desire to ride horses.
+It all began after she arrived in France, became bored, and developed a strong desire to ride horses.
 Her mother, the Empress Maria Theresa, was an excellent horsewoman, and as Marie Antoinette’s new husband, the Dauphin and future Louis XVI, loved to hunt, she thought that riding horses might be way to spend more time with him.

 When Marie Antoinette voiced her desire to ride horses, she was immediately met with opposition.
 Among those opposing her riding horses was the Austrian diplomat named, the Count of Mercy-Argenteau, better known simply as Mercy.
 He was the person who cemented Marie Antoinette’s marriage to the Dauphin.
-When Mercy arrived in France with her, he found himself in a position of power.
-He realized that he could impress the Empress by revealing everything that her daughter was doing, thinking, or feeling.
+When Mercy arrived in France with her, he found himself in a position of power and realized that he could impress the Empress by revealing everything that her daughter was doing, thinking, or feeling.
 Moreover, he knew he could influence Marie Antoinette in the ways that her mother wanted.

 Under the guise of being helpful, Mercy sometimes carried his supervision of Marie Antoinette too far.
 When the subject of horse riding was mentioned, he immediately stated to King Louis XV that Marie Antoinette was too young and fearing that she would be hurt, he noted that “the probable want of moderation that she would show in the practice of ‘such violent exercise.'”
 He also wrote to her mother who agreed “thinking it ruinous to the complexion, injurious to the shape, and not to be safely indulged in under thirty years of age.”

 Because of all the opposition and fear that horse backing riding was too dangerous, Louis XV told Marie Antoinette that she could not ride horses.
 However, he did manage to reach a compromise with her.
 It was agreed she could ride donkeys.
 Mercy had no objections and even characterized donkeys as “not at all dangerous.”
 Thus, a search for sweet-tempered donkeys was undertaken throughout the French countryside.